 The data you provide for each action must match your Actions dataset schema.
 Depending on your schema, action metadata can include empty/null values.

-At minimum, your schema must have an ACTION\ID field and you must provide an ID for each action.
+At minimum, you must provide an Action ID for each item (max length 256 characters).
+Your schema must have an minimum one metadata field, but if you add a null type, this value can be null for the action.
 You can add additional fields depending on your use case and your data.
 You can choose the field names and data types unless the fields are listed as required or reserved, and the data types are listed in Schema data types.

-To use categorical data, add a field of type string and set the field's categorical attribute to true in your schema.
+To add a categorical field, add a field of type string and set the field's categorical attribute to true in your schema.
 Then include the categorical data in your bulk CSV file and individual action imports.
 Categorical values can have at most 1000 characters.
 If you have an action with a categorical value with more than 1000 characters, your dataset import job will fail.